 Rengerspark Park, Leeuwarden

-If you’re in the Leeuwarden area, you’ll love this spot that’s an hour drive north of Hoorn and around one and a half hours from Amsterdam.
+If you’re in the Leeuwarden area, you’ll love this spot that’s an hour’s drive north of Hoorn and around one and a half hours from Amsterdam.

-There are a few parks in the area to choose from, but we decided Rengerspark seemed the most dog friendly and it turned out it was a child-free park, which meant it wasn’t too full or noisy.
+There are a few parks in the area to choose from, but the Rengerspark is the most dog friendly.
+It is also a child-free park, which means it isn’t too busy.

 READ NEXT | A guide to 10 beautiful national parks in the Netherlands